HappyEmu/gwen-nolegacy-opentk-renderer/README.md

 gwen-nolegacy-opentk-renderer-netstandard2.0
 ============================================

-netstandard 2.0 and netcoreapp3.1 conversion
+Gwen itself converted to netstandard 2.0

-Gwen.Renderer.OpenTK is update to OpenTK 4.0.0-pre9.1
+Gwen.Renderer.OpenTK is updated to OpenTK 4.0.0-pre9.1 and converted to netcoreapp3.1

 Adapted Gwen OpenTK Renderer to not use legacy OpenGL: Uses VBOs and shaders instead of client side vertex arrays and fixed function shading pipeline.
 Draws triangles instead of quads.